TosbackCgusBridge-Bot/CGUs-versions/Nyandcompany/Privacy Policy.md

 *   My Wish List

 Latest Trends New Arrivals @Work Apparel Tops Pants Petite Tall Accessories Sale Online Only!
-30% off your entire purchase (use promo code 3085).
-Excludes NY Deals, Clearance, and Gift Cards.
-Plus, enjoy free shipping on any order over $125. \*Details **Customer Service**
+Today Only!
+All Pants &.
+Jeans Buy One Get One Free (excludes NY Deals and Clearance).
+Plus, enjoy free shipping on your order of $125 or more – no code needed. \*Details **Customer Service**

 *   Ordering &.
 Shipping Info
     *   Where's My Order?